 We heard some good music coming from its outdoor music venue and went in.
 About ten minutes after we arrived, the leader of the band on stage, who turned out to be Dave Grohl of the Foo Fighters, said, “Now I’d like to bring on someone we consider to be a rock and roll legend.”

-Hilmar and I rolled our eyes, sure it would be someone lame, but then a guy walked out who was anything but lame — John Fogarty.
-The Foo Fighters turned up their game about twelve notches backing Fogarty on six or seven of his greatest songs, including this one:
+Hilmar and I rolled our eyes, sure it would be someone lame, but then a guy walked out who was anything but lame — John Fogerty.
+The Foo Fighters turned up their game about twelve notches backing Fogerty on six or seven of his greatest songs, including this one:

 We wandered over to the terrace at the Stephen F. Austin Hotel on Congress Street, where we had some coffee, trying to come down from the high.
 It took a while.